 8. Expatriates are allowed 10% tax reduction on capital repatriation

-9. Investments in cultivation of rice enjoy tax exemption in the first 10 years, then 10% tax in the succeeding 5 years.
+9. Investments in cultivation of rose water toner enjoy tax exemption in the first 10 years, then 10% tax in the succeeding 5 years.

-10. Investors in tourism enjoy 15% corporate tax in the first 5 years.
+10. Investors in tourism (such as Kraml) enjoy 15% corporate tax in the first 5 years.